 For example, while you may be able to find financing through a credit union or even through the retailer, financing through a private standard home lender can be hard to find for a new manufactured home.
 Then there’s the issue of land: Will you need your mortgage to cover the cost of land, or will you be leasing the lot your home is placed on?
 Lastly, the year your home was built can determine whether it qualifies for certain loan types, so buying new vs. used will be a big deciding factor for many lenders.

-If you are buying a manufactured home that has a permanent foundation as well as the land it’s installed on, then standard mortgage lenders will be more likely to accommodate you.
-Otherwise, you can secure financing from retailers, government-back loans, or even lenders that specialize in manufactured home financing.
+If you are buying a manufactured home that has a permanent foundation as well as the land it’s installed on, you can secure financing from retailers, government-back loans, or even lenders that specialize in manufactured home financing.

 Specialized manufactured home lenders will often be your best bet due to their expertise, and they may be certified brokers of government-backed loans like the FHA.